buqeye/nuclear-matter-convergence/README.md

 The directories `nuclear_matter`and `other_figures`contain the raw Python implementation, helper functions, etc. and additional figures not shown in the papers (e.g., for talks), respectively.
-The data for the equation of state of neutron matter and symmetric nuclear matter can be found in `data` and `raw_data`.
+The raw data for the equation of state of neutron matter and symmetric nuclear matter can be found in `data` and `raw_data`.